ChromeAutopilot/actions/README.md

 ## getExtensionInfo()

-Retrieves information about the Chromeo AI browser extension.
+Retrieves information about the Chromeo AI browser extension the user currently has installed.

 **Returns**: {Object}